Division/College: College of Education, Health & Human Sciences

 Employee Category: Exempt

-Pay Range: $40,040 or higher depending on education and experience
+Pay Range: $41,225 annually or higher depending on education and experience

 Full/Part Time: Full Time

-Education and Experience: Bachelors Degree in Child Development or related field; PLUS Minimum of two years experience in the field of early care and education Experience: Conducting adult workshops and training (small and large groups); Providing liaison with customer/provider groups; Gathering, assembling, correlating, and analyzing facts; Computer literacy to include database experience; Devising solutions to problems; Writing concise reports; Interpreting federal or state regulations/guidelines.
+Minimum Qualifications: Bachelors Degree in Child Development or related field; plus minimum of five years successful experience in the field of early care and education.
+Experience: Conducting adult workshops and training (small and large groups); Providing liaison with customer/provider groups; Gathering, assembling, correlating, and analyzing facts; Computer literacy to include database experience; Devising solutions to problems; Writing concise reports; Interpreting federal or state regulations/guidelines; Managing office budgets.

 Physical Requirements & Working Conditions: